How to Create an Article Using the HubTool

 - When you are finished making changes, click "Save".

-- Please note, you are automatically following your own Hub when you publish which means you will automatically receive an email when someone leaves a comment.
+- Please note, you are automatically following your own article when you publish which means you will automatically receive an email when someone leaves a comment.
 If you would like to modify these settings site-wide, you are able to do so under your My Profile page and Email Settings.
-If you would like to modify the settings Hub-by-Hub, you have to unfollow the Hub by clicking the "unfollow" button above the comments capsule or by unfollowing the Hub when you receive an email.
+If you would like to modify the settings article-by-article, you have to unfollow the article by clicking the "unfollow" button above the comments capsule or by unfollowing the article when you receive an email.

 - You can read and moderate your comments when you are outside of edit mode or from your My Account > Comments page.